| |

 Lemon Blueberry Poppy Seed Scones

 If you make these Lemon Blueberry Poppy Seed Scones, be sure to leave a comment and/or give this recipe a rating!
 I’d love to hear what you think about it, or better yet, see what you’re cooking!
-Tag me on Insta, @fettysfoodblog with your creation.
+Tag me, @fettysfoodblog with your creation.

 Lemon Blueberry Poppy Seed Scones